 The Tibetan Nuns Project is comprised of two sister organizations.
 All of our program work takes place in northern India, where our office is located within the Dolma Ling complex.
 Our program work is governed by our Board of Directors in India.
 In the U.S., the Tibetan Nuns Project is a registered non-profit with 501(c) tax status that conducts fundraising and outreach work in North America and operates under the governance of its own Board of Directors.

-- Elizabeth Napper, President
+- Elizabeth Napper, President/Board Chair

 - Elizabeth Goldblatt, Treasurer

 India Board of Directors (Buddhist Women’s Educational Society)